What is an Argument Schema?

 Schemas serve two purposes in the context of policy enforcement.
 First, they enable type-safe policy conditions — if the schema declares amount as a number, a condition like amount < 1000 can be evaluated with confidence.
 Second, they catch malformed tool calls before they reach the server, preventing errors that could leave systems in inconsistent states.

 Well-designed MCP servers declare schemas for their tools using JSON Schema, which MCP clients can use for validation and UI generation.
-Intercept leverages these schemas when available, and supports schema definition in policy files for servers that do not declare them.
+PolicyLayer leverages these schemas when available, and supports schema definition in policy files for servers that do not declare them.
 This ensures consistent validation regardless of server implementation quality.

 HOW POLICYLAYER USES THIS